MicrosoftDocs/cpp-docs/docs/mfc/reference/cfontdialog-class.md

 ```

 ### Remarks
  After constructing a `CFontDialog` object, you can use `m_cf` to modify various aspects of the dialog box before calling the `DoModal` member function.
-For more information on this structure, see [CHOOSEFONT](http://msdn.microsoft.com/library/windows/desktop/ms646832) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on this structure, see [CHOOSEFONT](http://msdn.microsoft.com/library/windows/desktop/ms646832) in the Windows SDK.

 ### Example
  [!code-cpp[NVC_MFCDocView#89](../../mfc/codesnippet/cpp/cfontdialog-class_12.cpp)]